graphql/graphql-scalars/scalars/contributed/chillicream/local-date-time.md

 The input format matches the result format and must:

-- Follow the pattern `YYYY-MM-DDTHH:mm:ss` or `YYYY-MM-DDTHH:mm:ss.fffffffff`
+- Follow the pattern `YYYY-MM-DDTHH:mm:ss` or `YYYY-MM-DDTHH:mm:ss.fffffff`
 - Not include time zone offset information (`Z` or `+/-HH:mm`)
 - Contain valid date and time values per RFC 3339
 - Use either uppercase `T` or lowercase `t` as the separator between date and